DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Preliminaries

 Now, we formally describe our problem setting.
 Suppose that we have $n$ training datasets $\mathcal{D}\triangleq\{D_1,D_2,\dots,D_n\}$ from $n$ different domains (e.g., Wikipedia, ArXiv), where $\mathcal{D}$ is the union of these training datasets.
 Let $\mathcal{L}_{\textrm{eval}}(\theta)$ be the unseen evaluation task loss w.r.t.~an LLM parameterized by $\theta$.
 This "loss" represents feedback from the unseen evaluation task and does not have a closed, mathematical form.
 Our goal is to find an optimal data mixture $\Xs^* \in \mathcal{D}$ (a set of training data points) and learn model parameters $\theta_{\Xs^*}$ such that the unseen evaluation task loss $\mathcal{L}_{\textrm{eval}}$ is minimized:

 where $\theta_{\Xs} \triangleq \argmin_{\theta}\mathcal{L}_{\textrm{train}}(\Xs,\theta)$ is the model parameters learned in a standard supervised learning manner (e.g., gradient descent) from a chosen data mixture $\Xs$ and $\mathcal{L}_{\textrm{train}}$ is a standard model training loss (e.g., cross-entropy loss for LLM prediction).
-Our paper focuses on the fine-tuning setting, although the problem formulation can be applied to pre-training as well. $M$ is a practical constraint that can be decided beforehand \citep{mirzasoleiman2020coresetsdataefficienttrainingmachine} and is used to ensure the selected data mixture is not too large.
-In practice, evaluation task loss $\mathcal{L}_{\textrm{eval}}$ is just a feedback that indicates how well the LLM is performing and does not require knowledge of the unseen evaluation task data.
-It can also be interchanged with other measures to be maximized (e.g., accuracy, user ratings).
+To make our theoretical formulation and expository simpler, we consider the feedback $\mathcal{L}_{\textrm{eval}}$ deterministic.
+However, DUET works equally well for in noisy feedback setting, which we demonstrate empirically (Sec.~\ref{sec:experiments}) and elaborate in App.~\ref{app:extensions}. $M$ is a practical, pre-decided constraint \citep{mirzasoleiman2020coresetsdataefficienttrainingmachine} to ensure the selected data mixture is not too large.
+In practice, evaluation task loss $\mathcal{L}_{\textrm{eval}}$ is just a feedback that indicates how well the LLM is performing and does not contain any evaluation data information.
+It can also be interchanged with other measures to be maximized (e.g., accuracy, user ratings) with slight mathematical adjustment to later statements.